 Follow me, Chris the Mindful Explorer

-Be sure to follow along on my mindful journey discovering the benefits of the outdoors, simple living, personal finance, sustainable living and mindfulness on social media.
+Be sure to follow along on my mindful journey discovering the benefits of the outdoors, simple living, travel destinations and gear reviews.

 My Instagram account is @Stasher_BC as well as over on Twitter at @Stasher_BC .
 Make sure to use the hashtags #MindfulExplorer and #ExploreBeyondTheUsual so I can see how you are optimizing and improving your own life.

-Also if you like this blog post consider sharing this post as well as subscribing to the website to make sure you don’t muss future posts.
+Also if you like this blog post consider sharing this post as well as subscribing to the website to make sure you don’t miss future posts.
+Cheers, Chris.